 These are web sites that encourage you to take your own measurements and submit them via an online form.

-The supposed advantage of these sites is that without tailors they save on overheads so they charge very little for the suits.
+The supposed advantage of these sites is that without employing tailors to take your measurements they save on overheads so they charge very little for the suits.
 However, as usual in the tailoring trade you get what you pay for.

 I would strongly advise against trying this kind of tailoring.
 Having an expert to take the measurements is obviously a crucial part of the process and removing them can have disastrous consequences.